This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antibiotics may be given to help treat or prevent a bacterial infection if the bone broke through your child's skin.

 - A tetanus shot keeps your child from getting tetanus.
-Your child should have a tetanus shot if he has not had one in the past 5 to 10 years.
+Your child should have a tetanus shot if he or she has not had one in the past 5 to 10 years.

-X-rays, a CT scan, or MRI of your child's head or jaw may be taken.
-Your child may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
-Tell the healthcare provider if your child has ever had an allergic reaction to contrast dye.
-He should not enter the MRI room with anything metal.
+X-rays, a CT scan, or MRI of your child's head or jaw may show a broken bone.
+Your child may be given contrast liquid to help the broken bone show up better in the pictures.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.
+Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the healthcare provider if your child has any metal in or on his body.
+Tell the healthcare provider if your child has any metal in or on his or her body.

-- Devices such as wires, elastic bands, splints, and bandages may be used to support your child's jaw and help his bone heal.
+- Devices such as wires, elastic bands, splints, and bandages may be used to support your child's jaw and help the bone heal.

 - Surgery may be needed to return the jawbone to its normal position if the fracture is severe.
 Pins, plates, and screws may be used to hold the jawbone together.
 Surgery may also be needed to correct a deformity or fix damaged tissues, such as the mouth, tongue, nerves, or blood vessels.